Do I have tinnitus?

-If you experience a constant ringing, buzzing, whistling or ringing in your ears you probably have tinnitus.
+How do I know if I have tinnitus?
+If you experience a constant ringing, buzzing, pounding, whistling or ringing in your ears you probably have tinnitus.

 Tinnitus varies considerably in intensity and type.
 Some people describe tinnitus as high-frequency whistling sounds while others perceive tinnitus as a buzzing noise or a sound similar to butter sizzling in a frying pan.
 Some experience a thumping sound in the same rhythm as their heartbeat.
 Read more about types of tinnitus.